 WordPress Doesn’t Lend Itself to Ecommerce

 If it hasn’t become clear by now, WordPress being a content management system makes it not only possible to run an ecommerce store on a website, but for most will be relatively easy to implement.
 There are tons of frameworks and plugins that make building an e-store simple and stress free.
-Woocommerce, WP ecommerce, and Easy Digital Downloads are just a few of the major plugins.
+Woocommerce, and Easy Digital Downloads are just a few of the major plugins.

 WordPress Isn’t a Secure Platform